 - What if I just have a quick question?
 Can I call?

-Once you’ve identiﬁed the obstacles, know that each of these questions, every single one, can be answered in your Google local business listing.
+Once you’ve identiﬁed the obstacles, know that all of these questions can be answered in your Google local business listing.

 Make sure you have data available to answer all of these questions before taking the next step …

-Map Your Course – Starting With a Google My Business Overview
+Map Your Course – Starting With a Google Business Profile Overview

 The absolute first thing you must do is make sure your listing meets Google’s guidelines for having a local business listing.
 You can visit this page for direct instructions from Google on how to claim or add your business.
 Most of you will have already claimed your listing, but we’re covering all our exits here, OK?

 Google Business Profile Roles and Permissions